robang74/redfishos/marketing.md

 To learn how your business can benefit from the RedFish OS adoption, check this [PDF presentation](RedFishOS-presentation-A4.pdf) introduced by a less than 200 words executive summary.

+Just to give you an idea: a Linux-based OS is about 1.5GB, while a modern Android system (10+) is about 2.5GB.
+The RedFish OS image is less than 30MB and includes the kernel with all the drivers compiled in, the vendor's binary firmwares, the command-line applications, and the networking services.
+The Sony firmware boot takes 20 seconds, while RedFish OS takes 5 seconds from when the Linux kernel starts to run and when all the services are ready.

 ---

 ### Marketing targets